Mushroom-Stuffed Beef Tenderloin

 - 1/2 teaspoon pepper, divided

-- In a small nonstick skillet coated with cooking spray, saute the mushrooms until tender.
+- In a small nonstick skillet, saute the mushrooms until tender.
 Add the garlic; cook for 1 minute.
 In a small bowl, combine the mushroom mixture, spinach and cheese; set aside.

 - Cut a lengthwise slit down the center of the tenderloin to within 1/2 in. of bottom.
 Open tenderloin so it lies flat; cover with plastic wrap.
 Flatten to 3/4 in. thickness.
 Remove plastic; sprinkle with 1/4 teaspoon salt and 1/4 teaspoon pepper.
 Spread stuffing over meat to within 1 in. of edges.